6 Month Old Feeding Schedule: Baby Solids, Formula & Solid Foods Plan

 • Vegetable or animal broth, or lentil soup

-4. Breast Milk and Formula
+4. Breast Milk, Formula, and Infant Formula

 Breast Milk and Formula

-• Even after the introduction of solid food, breast milk or formula-based food remains an important aspect of their diet.
-On one hand, the breast can be said to be the powerhouse of all the essential nutrients for a baby.
+• Even after the introduction of solid foods, breast milk or formula-based foods remains an important aspect of their diet.
+On one hand, the breast milk can be said to be the powerhouse of all the essential nutrients for a baby.
 It has many benefits, like antibodies that boost your baby’s immune system and help them fight many diseases and infections.
 The composition of breast milk changes with time to suit your baby’s growing needs.
 Also, it is easy to digest, which makes it an ideal source of nutrition.

 Tips and Things to Consider